shawnzxx/go-service/README.md

 1. everything we do must be precise
 1. write code always start from readability then refactor to find a simplicity

-## Deploy first and then development
+## Deployment first
 start from day 1, for local development you shall try to setup and test your work on local with similar enviroment setup like in staging and production, things like we want to run our applications on k8s for local deployment

-### project principal
+## Project principal
-folder structure not see more than 5 layers, this mgic number will keep you maintian mental model (this is what you understand code, review, code, talk/discuss your code)
+We shall have kind of agreement for team project folder can not see more than 5 layers this mgic number will keep you maintian mental model Why becuase is easy for you understand code, review, code, talk/discuss your code
 ### 5 layers
 1. app layer
 all things we are build for binary like services and tools their main.go will exist inside app layer